open-rmf/rmf_visualization/README.md

 The default refresh rate(hz) for the visualizer is 1hz and can be set using -r flag.
 ```

-If no active trajectories are present in the schedule, a test trajectory can be submitted for visualization
+If no active trajectories are present in the schedule, a test trajectory can be submitted for visualization.
 ```
 ros2 run rmf_schedule_visualizer submit_trajectory